Automatic Reference Counting

 In essence, ARC (as well as GC) alleviates the developer of the burden of manually keeping track of object ownership, eliminating explicit calls to "free" or "destroy" methods or so-called destructors.

-ARC is used on Cocoa only.
-The .NET and Java platforms use Garbage Collection.
+ARC is used on the Cocoa platform only.
+The .NET and Java platforms use Garbage Collection, as does Island except when using Cocoa or Swift objects.

 While ARC provides a more deterministic destruction of objects than GC, one downside of ARC is that it cannot automatically handle Retain Cycles, that is cyclic references between two or more objects that "keep each other alive".
 The concepts of Storage Modifiers and object references has been introduced to compensate for that.